jankaszel/hyperwell-thesis/chapters/implementation.md

 For unique identification, each peer within a discovery swarm assigns itself an UUID upon joining.
 This identifier corresponds to the `id` field of a `DiscoveryMessage` message.
 However, this ad-hoc approach for solving decentralized discovery is critically flawed, the message's origin is currently not verified deterministically.
 This issue will be discussed---among other matters---in @sec:discussion.

-_TODO_: Write about the modular UI extension, provide a screenshot, link to the work and (even more TODO) release the module via Zenodo!

-[^http-parser]: The code of the Node.js runtime’s built-in HTTP parser  is publicly available and being written in C++: <https://github.com/nodejs/http-parser>
+[^http-parser]: The code of the Node.js runtime’s built-in HTTP parser is written in C++: <https://github.com/nodejs/http-parser>.

 ### Software Development Kit {#sec:thick:sdk}

-The above mentioned protocols resulted in a quite elaborate assembly: By equipping the HTTP-like functionality of request and response messages with per-request identifiers and subscription capabilities, simulating a distributed Web Annotation system via the distributed Hyperswarm network became achievable.
-One major drawback emerged immediately, though: By not using HTTP as a transfer protocol, communication capabilities for interfacing with the Hyperswarm network via the WebSocket protocol had to be provided with additional software.
-Consequently, a client Software Development Kit (SDK) should provide these missing components for abstracting the communication.
+By equipping the HTTP-like functionality of request and response messages with per-request identifiers and subscription capabilities, clients on the web _theoretically_ became capable of joining a simulated P2P Web Annotation system via the distributed Hyperswarm network.
+However, one  trade-off soon emerged: By not using the ubiquitous HTTP as a transfer protocol, the client had to be supplied with additional software components for interfacing with the Hyperswarm network via WebSocket connections.
+Software Development Kits (SDKs) commonly provide such missing components, and after equipping Recogito with such an SDK in form of a standalone JavaScript bundle, web clients were finally able to interact with peers on the decentralized network.

-_TODO:_ Both the annotation API as well as the related work discovery functionality are available via the JavaScript SDK in form of a standalone bundle

 Listing: Example code using the JavaScript client SDK for interacting with decentralized annotations on a high-level API.